mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 ![highlight-back-template.png](../../../img/highlight-back-template.png)

-You also need to add the following to the "Styling" section (choose any color you want):
+You also need to add the following to the `Styling` section (choose any color you want):

 ``` css
 [morph-status=unknown] { color: blue; }